-This track is centered on enhancing peoples' access to essential resources and services-through efforts at the level of communities-where better accessibility could significantly improve quality of life and community resilience.
+This track is centered on enhancing peoples' access to essential resources and services, where better accessibility could significantly improve quality of life and community resilience.
 Gaps and inequities in resource and service allocations result from long-standing, systemic issues around accessibility, economic disparity, poorly designed interfaces, or the result of disruptions caused by a shock or disaster.
-Examples of focus areas include food, housing, workforce training and development, public transportation, recreational facilities and access to the natural world, health care, and education and social services, financial services, and digital inclusion.
-Proposers are encouraged to leverage anchor institutions in their community that are focused on delivering or providing access to one or more resources or services to a set of end-users which may include socioeconomically disadvantaged groups and vulnerable populations (such as the elderly and those who are physically impaired).
-Multi-domain teams of research and civic partners, together with community stakeholders, must co-create scalable pilot projects that will lead to measurable, inclusive, and equitable outcomes.
+Examples of relevant areas for this track include food and water security, transportation and mobility, housing, workforce training and development, recreational facilities and access to the natural world, healthcare, education, social services, financial services, and digital inclusion.
+Proposers are encouraged to leverage anchor institutions in their community that are focused on delivering or providing access to one or more resources or services to a set of end-users which may include socioeconomically disadvantaged groups and vulnerable populations (such as the elderly and those who are physically disabled).
+Multi-domain teams of research and civic partners must co-create scalable pilot projects that will lead to measurable, inclusive, and equitable outcomes.